flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

-# Neurosift / Dendro Workshop
+# Exploring and Analyzing NWB Datasets on DANDI with Neurosift and Dendro

-September, 2024
+**Workshop, McGovern Institute for Brain Research, MIT, September 13th, 2024**

+Jeremy Magland

 ## Workshop Goals

 - Learn how to use Neurosift and Dendro with hands-on examples
+- Encourage use of NWB and DANDI
-- Plan future projects / extensions
+- Plan future development to meet the needs of the neurophysiology community

-## Goals of Neurosift and Dendro
+## Overview of Neurosift and Dendro

-* Advance cloud visualization and analysis of NWB files on DANDI
+The goal of Neurosift/Dendro is to provide a user-friendly interface for exploring and analyzing DANDI NWB files in a shared and collaborative environment.

+* [Neurosift](https://neurosift.app/) is a browser-based tool designed for the visualization of NWB (Neurodata Without Borders) files, especially those hosted on the [DANDI Archive](https://dandiarchive.org/).
+* Neurosift also enables interactive exploration of DANDI.
+* Dendro is a data analysis system that runs containerized jobs on remote or local compute resources.
+* Dendro jobs can be launched either from within Neurosift or using Python scripts.
+* Neurosift, Dendro, and DANDI are integrated to provide a seamless user experience for exploring and analyzing NWB files.

+These tools are still at an early stage of development.

 ## Setup for workshop